How to find the area of a circle with a square inside with its side length given?

 A square that fits snugly inside a circle is inscribed in the circle.
 The square's corners will touch, but not intersect, the circle's boundary, and the square's diagonal will equal the circle's diameter.
 Also, the square's diagonal is equal to the hypotenuse of a right-angled triangle, which is also equal to the diameter of the circle.

-Answer: Using the side length of the square, find the diameter (and hence the radius) of the circle, and then apply the area formula of the circle to find its area.
+Answer: Using the side length of the square, find the diagonal (and hence the diameter of the circle) of the square, and then apply the area formula of the circle to find its area.

 Let's understand the solution.